-Nate Morgan struggled to keep jobs for long.
+Nate struggled to keep jobs for long.
 By the time he was introduced to SARRC’s Employment Services team, he’d had more jobs than he could count.
-Morgan, 27, needed a job that could keep him busy all day — he hated to be bored.
+Nate, 27, needed a job that could keep him busy all day — he hated to be bored.
 And at SARRC, he found people who worked to understand what he wanted out of a job and helped him build his skills.

 SARRC’s Employment Services are focused on ensuring adults with autism understand their value in the workplace, are confident and capable in applying and interviewing for jobs, and have the support they need to succeed.